Dyrham Camp Hillfort

 HERITAGE HIGHLIGHTS: Site of a pivotal 6th century battle

-The Battle of Deorham (Dyrham) was a decisive meeting between between the armies of Wessex and the native Britons.
-According to the Anglo Saxon Chronicle, the Saxons led by "Cuthwine and Ceawlin fought against the Britons and slew three kings, Coinmail, Condidan, and Farimail at the place which is called Dyrham; and they captured three cities, Gloucester, Cirencester and Bath".
+The Battle of Deorham (Dyrham) was a decisive meeting between the armies of Wessex and the native Britons.
+According to the Anglo Saxon Chronicle, the Saxons led by 'Cuthwine and Ceawlin fought against the Britons and slew three kings, Coinmail, Condidan, and Farimail at the place which is called Dyrham; and they captured three cities, Gloucester, Cirencester and Bath'.

 Though the site of the battle is not known for certain, it was likely at Dyrham Camp.
 What is very clear, however, is the spectacular location of the hillfort, with wonderful views towards Wales.

 On the inside edge is a bank up to 4 metres high.
 The interior of the enclosed area measures about 310 metres long and 229 metres wide.
-Only limited excavation has been carried out on the site, and no significant finds have been unearthed, so in truth the fort is most significant as the potential site ofd a pivotal battle in British history.
+Only limited excavation has been carried out on the site, and no significant finds have been unearthed, so in truth, the fort is most significant as the potential site of a pivotal battle in British history.

 About Dyrham Camp Hillfort